EUDAT-B2STAGE/http-api/docs/user/user.md

 ## Authentication flow
-The HTTP-API supports two kind of authentication:
+The HTTP-API supports two kinds of authentication:
-- via B2ACCESS service (Oauth2 + proxy certificates);
+- via the B2ACCESS service (Oauth2 protocol + proxy certificates);
 - via local B2SAFE credentials (username and password).

 To send any kind of requests to the B2STAGE HTTP-API an authentication token is needed: